rakutentech/android-miniapp/miniapp/USERGUIDE.md

         // Check if there is any contact id in HostApp
         // .. .. ..
         if (hasContact)
-            onSuccess(contacts) // invoke the list of contact IDs else
+            onSuccess(contacts) // allow miniapp to get the contacts. else
-            onError("There is no contact found in HostApp.")
+            onError(message) // reject miniapp to get the contacts with message explanation.
     }
 }